Europe’s Demand for Africa’s Gas: Toward More Responsible Engagement in a Just Energy Transition

 A way forward

-More broadly, The strategy’s reference to these countries’ interest in exporting green energy shows that the EU appreciates the importance of replacing revenue sources that lower-income countries will lose as part of the energy transition.
+More broadly, the EU should redouble its engagement around ensuring a just transition for developing countries that produce, or aim to produce, fossil fuels.
+The strategy’s reference to these countries’ interest in exporting green energy shows that the EU appreciates the importance of replacing revenue sources that lower-income countries will lose as part of the energy transition.
 The EU should support such long-term “revenue smoothing.”
 This could be part of an Africa-EU green energy initiative inclusive of partnerships of the type launched with South Africa at COP26.

 The EU and producer countries should not over-rely on the idea included in the strategy that combining gas cooperation with long-term energy cooperation on hydrogen can “avoid stranded assets and ensure the green transition.”
 Avoiding stranded assets should be a priority, but not based on an overly broad assumption that fossil fuel infrastructure can be repurposed for other uses.